-This is to determine the claimant's capability and personal circumstances, including exploring work history, qualifications, health and caring responsibilities.
+This is to determine the claimant's capability and personal circumstances and includes exploring work history, qualifications and health and caring responsibilities.

 It provides the opportunity to tailor work-related requirements to support the claimant to become an effective jobseeker.
-Where the claimant has basic skills gaps for example, English language or numeracy skills below level 2, they can be mandated to do training to improve their skills.
+If the claimant has basic skills gaps, for example English language or numeracy skills below level 2, they can be mandated to do training to improve their skills.
 See National Provision.

-For information and assistance in communicating with claimants whose first or preferred language is not English refer to the: Interpreter and Translation Services or Welsh language line.
+For information and assistance in communicating with claimants whose first or preferred language is not English, refer to the Interpreter and Translation Services or Welsh language line.